dumpsterRat92/rat-pages-portfolio/README.md

 ## About "The RAT Pages"

 "The RAT Pages" is more than just a portfolio; it's a curated journey through my professional life.
-The name symbolizes [explain the acronym or the meaning behind 'The RAT'].
 Here, you'll find everything from in-depth looks at my most impactful projects to insights into the skills and experiences that define my career.

 ## Getting Started